Rival Sons: Great Western Valkyrie and Hollow Bones (2014–2017)

 In January 2014 Rival Sons returned to the studio in Nashville with Cobb to produce their fourth full-length LP album.
 Amidst great anticipation of their fan base, the critically acclaimed Great Western Valkyrie was released in June 2014.
 Even before the album's release Rival Sons began their 2014 European Tour opening for Aerosmith in Helsinki, Finland, and Stockholm, Sweden.
 The summer tour continued through Europe with club and festival dates in Germany at Rock Am Ring and Rock Im Park, then onto four sold-out shows in the United Kingdom and the Isle of Wight Festival 2014.

 They returned across the Atlantic to begin the USA 2014 summer tour with a sold-out show at 3rd and Lindsley in Nashville.
 The US tour included several festivals and two sold-out dates in New York City.
 Rival Sons travelled back and forth between US and Canadian dates mid-summer, before heading back to Northern Europe for four large festivals, ending the summer with a trip to South Africa to play the Oppikopi Festival.

 After a rest Rival Sons began the second leg of the US tour playing dates in California including The Fillmore in San Francisco and a sold-out show at the legendary The Troubadour.
 More Fall 2014 US Tour dates included shows in Arizona, Nebraska, Nevada, Massachusetts, Pennsylvania, New York, Maryland and New Jersey.

-Rival Sons had several live television performances in 2014, the first on Le Grand Journal (Canal+), where Rival Sons first introduced their first ever touring keyboard player Todd Ögren Brooks, who has since become known as ”The Fifth Son”.
+Rival Sons had several live television performances in 2014, the first on Le Grand Journal (Canal+), where Rival Sons first introduced their first ever touring keyboard player Todd Ögren, who has since become known as "The Fifth Son".
 In October Late Night with David Letterman and Later… with Jools Holland.
 They performed live at the 2014 Classic Rock Magazine Classic Rock Roll of Honour Awards.
 Great Western Valkyrie was released in late 2014.
 It was nominated for "Album of the Year" in 2014 by Classic Rock Magazine.
 In the Classic Rock magazine gala they famously met Ozzy and Sharon Osbourne.
 The encounter resulted in them being invited as an exclusive support act for Black Sabbath final The End tour.

 In October 2015 they recorded their fifth LP album Hollow Bones, again with music producer Cobb, in just three weeks.
 Rival Sons toured the United Kingdom from March to April 2015 as well as played the main stage at Download Festival in 2016.
 Hollow Bones was officially released July 2016.

 After the recording they toured with Deep Purple in their 2016 European tour.
 Throughout 2016 and into early 2017 they toured as main supporting act on the entirety of Black Sabbath's notable The End Tour.